Capillaries for room-temperature crystallography

 |

-• Regions of ordered density in a cryo-structure may be disordered at room temperature (and vice versa), and disorder at room temperature may be of functional relevance.
-However, this is missed in cryo-crystallography since most structures are refined to a single conformation.
-Room-temperature data collection can facilitate the identification of functionally important alternative conformations at active sites and elsewhere.
+• Regions of ordered density in a tertiary protein structure obtained by cryo-crystallography may be disordered at room temperature (and vice versa).
+Furthermore, disorder at room temperature may be functionally relevant.
+However, this is often overlooked in cryo-crystallography, as most structures are refined to a single conformation.
+Room-temperature X-ray crystallographic data collection can facilitate the identification of functionally important alternative conformations at active sites and elsewhere in the protein’s tertiary structure.

 • The cryoprotectant used in cryo-crystallography may perturb side chain conformations and contribute additional electron density, including within the active site region.